Putlocker: 2016–present

 From around early October 2016, the putlocker.is address displayed an error stating that the website's host service was inaccessible.
 Around this time, the Motion Picture Association (MPA) reported Putlocker to the Office of the United States Trade Representative as a piracy threat.
-The MPAA revealed that Putlocker operated from Vietnam, and that its servers were hosted by the Swiss company Private Layer.
+The MPA revealed that Putlocker operated from Vietnam, and that its servers were hosted by the Swiss company Private Layer.

-Prior to its closure, putlocker.is was listed among the 250 top websites globally and the top 150 in the United States, according to Alexa data.
-A mirror site under the address putlocker.today appeared shortly after the assumed termination of putlocker.is, and on October 17, 2016, an address under the name putlocker9.com was reported to be available.
+Prior to its closure, putlocker.is was listed among the top 250 websites globally and the top 150 in the United States, according to Alexa data.
+A mirror site under the address putlocker.today appeared shortly after the assumed termination of putlocker.is, and on 17 October 2016, an address under the name putlocker9.com was reported to be available.

 On 2 November 2016, the putlocker.is address became active again, redirecting its users to the updated URL putlockers.ch.
-On 27 February 2017, the putlockers.ch address was suspended after a ruling by a Tribunal d'arrondissement of Luxembourg in favour of the Belgian Entertainment Association, and the URL transferred ownership to EuroDNS.
+On 27 February 2017, the putlockers.ch address was suspended after a ruling by a Tribunal d'arrondissement of Luxembourg in favour of the Belgian Entertainment Association, and the domain ownership transferred to EuroDNS.
 The chief legal officer of EuroDNS, Luc Seufer, stated that EuroDNS is required to "prevent any 'reactivation' of this domain name [putlockers.ch] until its expiration date".
 Following the seizure of the putlockers.ch address, the previously used putlocker.is domain was made functional again.

-In March 2017, it was reported that Ted Osius, then United States Ambassador to Vietnam, held a meeting with Truong Minh Tuan, Vietnam's Minister of Information and Communications, during which Osius urged for the criminal prosecution of Putlocker, along with the websites 123Movies and KissCartoon, for copyright infringement.
+In March 2017, it was reported that Ted Osius, then United States Ambassador to Vietnam, had held a meeting with Truong Minh Tuan, Vietnam's Minister of Information and Communications, during which Osius urged for the criminal prosecution of Putlocker, along with the websites 123Movies and KissCartoon, for copyright infringement.